British Journal of Anaesthesia

-The British Journal of Anaesthesia is a monthly peer-reviewed medical journal published by Elsevier on behalf of the Royal College of Anaesthetists (and its Faculty of Pain Medicine), the College of Anaesthesiologists of Ireland, and the Hong Kong College of Anaesthesiologists, for all of which it serves as their official journal.
+The British Journal of Anaesthesia is a monthly peer-reviewed medical journal published by Elsevier.
+It is affiliated with the Royal College of Anaesthetists (and its Faculty of Pain Medicine), the College of Anaesthesiologists of Ireland, and the Hong Kong College of Anaesthesiologists, for all of which it serves as their official journal.

 The journal covers all aspects of anaesthesia, perioperative medicine, intensive care medicine, and pain management.
 The editor-in-chief is Hugh C. Hemmings (Weill Cornell Medical College).
 The journal was established in 1923, one year after the first anaesthetic journal (Anesthesia & Analgesia) was published by the International Anaesthesia Research Society.
 The first editor-in-chief was H.M.
 Cohen, who edited the journal from 1923 to 1928.
 Recent editors-in-chief include Ravi Mahajan (University of Nottingham), Charles Reilly (University of Sheffield), and Jennifer Hunter (University of Liverpool).

 BJA Education

 BJA Education is a sister journal that was first established in 2001 as BJA CEPD Reviews; it was later renamed to Continuing Education in Anaesthesia, Critical Care & Pain in 2004, obtaining its current title in 2015.